WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign agency info to the *WaDE Water Allocations* specific columns.
-See *[UT_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/WaterAllocation/UT_Allocation%20Schema%20Mapping_WaDEQA.xlsx)* for specific details.
+See *UTwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationFlow_CFS* = **CFS**.
     - *AllocationVolume_AF* = **ACFT**.
-    - *AllocationLegalStatusCV* = *in_LegalStatus*, see *0_PreProcessUtahAllocationData.ipynb* for specifics.
+    - *AllocationLegalStatusCV* = *in_LegalStatus*, see *1_UTwr_PreProcessAllocationData.ipynb* for specifics.
     - *AllocationNativeID* = **WRNUM**.
     - *AllocationOwner* =  **OWNER**.
     - *AllocationPriorityDate* = **PRIORITY**.